 Presenting the stock exchange as fragile forms the sculptures solidify data and frame important periods of time in glass.
 The crash of 2009 is clearly visible.

 The Dow Jones artwork is made in solid cast optical glass.
 For the NYSE artwork, a new composite glass bead material was especially developed for casting.
-The artworks have been cast in glass for a show at the Heller Gallery in NYC, 8th-30th June.
+The artworks were cast in glass for a show at the Heller Gallery in NYC, 8th-30th June.

 This website shows a graph of the Dow Jones spanning from 1930-2012.